oci-landing-zones/terraform-oci-modules-security/bastion/examples/bastion_managed_ssh_session/README.md

-# CIS Bastion and Managed SSH Example
+# Bastion with Managed SSH Session Example

 ## Introduction

-This example shows how to deploy Bastions and Sessions in OCI using the [bastion module](../../).
-It deploys one Bastion Service and one Managed SSH connection.
-This code will generate an output with the connection string that will be used to connect to target compute instance.
+This example shows how to deploy bastions and sessions in OCI using the [Bastion module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-security/tree/main/bastion).
+It deploys one bastion and one managed SSH session.
+It outputs the connection string that is used to connect to target Compute instance.

-For Bastions:
-- The Bastion will have standard type.
-- The Bastion will have the external DNS enabled.
+The following resources are created:

+One bastion:
+- of type "standard".
-- The Bastion will have the maximum time to live session to 3h.
+- maximum time to live sessions of three hours.

-For Sessions:
-- The session type will be MANAGED_SSH.
+One managed SSH session:
-- The session time to live is set to 3h.
+- time to live of three hours.
+- target Compute instance of choice.
-- The session target_port is set on 22.
+- target_port set to 22.
-- The session target_user is set to opc.
+- target_user set to "opc".
-- The session will be created on the BASTION-1.

 See [input.auto.tfvars.template](./input.auto.tfvars.template) for the variables configuration.